 - Knives, guns, or weapons of ANY kind

 - Electronics of any kind, including cell phones, radios, video games, IPods, MP3 Players, CD players, computers, and tablets

 - Aerosol cans/sprays

 - Items containing alcohol in the first 3 ingredients, this includes but is not limited to: mouthwash, aftershave, cologne, and food items

 - Magazines or novels that are not recovery or spiritual related

 - E-cigarettes or vapes

 - Scissors, tweezers, manicure kits, keys, or sewing kits

 All personal hygiene products must be placed in one large plastic bag.
 Patients are limited to ONE large plastic bag.
 No luggage is permitted for infection control reasons.

 - 7 days of comfortable clothing, shoes, and sleeping attire. **Limited to one large plastic bag.
 No luggage is permitted.
 No clothing advertising drugs, alcohol, or violence is permitted.
 Clothing should not be provocative or tight fitting.
 Shorts and skirts must be no shorter than 3 inches above the knee.
-Shorts must have sleeves and cover mid driff (no tank tops).
+Shirts must have sleeves and cover mid driff (no tank tops).
 We provide washers, driyers, and laundry detergent for patient use.